Wild & Rise · Canadian Kindergarten

 Today we discover where our body is in space, and that it can make any shape we imagine.

 Body awareness is knowing where your body parts are and how they move in space.
 Without having to look at them.
 It's the foundation of coordination, balance, and eventually handwriting.
-Children who lack body awareness struggle to stay in their seat, hold a pencil, and navigate crowded spaces.
+Body awareness is what lets a child settle into their seat, hold a pencil with ease, and move confidently through a busy room.

 Personal space.
 The invisible "bubble" around your body.
 Is not just a social skill.
 Understanding where your body ends and space begins is a spatial concept that supports letter formation and reading direction.